uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 # Business and property income

-The steps in this section (up to end of period statement) will be the element that will be mandated for digital record keeping and submission through software under MTD.
+The steps in this section (up to End of Period Statement) will be the element that will be mandated for digital record keeping and submission through software under Making Tax Digital.

 ## Retrieving obligations